 TTC?
 We've got what you need to get down to business!

-There are two people to consider with a prenatal capsule—and these are formulated to support you both with DHA, omega-3, folate and more while also being gentle on your stomach.
+There are two people to consider with a prenatal capsule—and these are formulated to support you both with DHA, gentle iron, folate, and more while also being gentle on your stomach.
 They've got a pleasant minty taste to help them go down easy without the (sometimes nauseating) vitamin taste you might expect.

 No surprise here: There's more to fertility than meets the eye — and these drink mixes can help support everything going on within your body.
 Made with folate and myo-insitol, the drink mixes help optimize your chances of conception and support early pregnancy.